 95030 Median Price Graph:

-Pricing in 95030 usually follows clear seasonal trends, with prices undulating higher in spring and summer and dropping to their lowest around mid-autumn.
+Just look at that graph climb!
+This year has been wild, and it certainly shows!
+Pricing in 95030 usually follows clear seasonal trends with prices undulating higher in spring and summer and dropping to their lowest around mid-autumn.
 In 2019 there was an upward trend through winter up until around February when the price began to drop.
-Mid-April of 2020 saw the deepest low that year, turning around late for the spring market.
-Late June saw the highest peak in 2020, bouncing back and forth from there before plunging again in late January 2021.
-In 2021 the April-May peak already topped the July peak of 2020, and it’s continued to climb into summer!
+Mid-April of 2020 saw the deepest low that year and late June saw the highest peak in 2020, bouncing back and forth from there before plunging again in late January 2021.
+By April-May 2021 the price topped 2020’s July peak, and it’s continued to climb since!

 Generally this area has a lower price range than in 95030, but it follows distinctly different trends.
 Prices in 2020 shot up above $3 mil for most of the first quarter, but dropped in March, plunging below any median price in the visible part of 2019.
-That said, prices rose again through June and then fell until September where it hit rock bottom for the year before rising again into winter.
-The start of 2021 began high with only a slight dip in late winter, and for the most part has held above the $3 million marker.
+In November 2020 prices began to rise again, and the average has remained above $3 mil for all of 2021 and remained relatively stable with some seasonal ups and downs until autumn when prices started to skyrocket!

 Los Gatos is a very complex real estate market because there are so many variables, including: